isomerpages/mom-sec/_about-sec/how-do-i-qualify-for-sec.md

 ---
 # How do I qualify for SEC

 Employers who made regular CPF contributions for their workers need not take further action in order to receive the SEC.
-MOM would have automatically assess their eligibility\* and notify them by post before payments were made. <br><br>
+MOM would have automatically assessed their eligibility\* and notify them by post before payments were made. <br><br>